kurotakazuki/mpl/README.md

 # Minimal Parser Generator
 This is minimal parser generator that generates a parser from grammar like Top-Down Parsing Language (TDPL).
-The generated parser creates a concrete syntax tree (CST) for each input.
+The generated parser creates a concrete syntax tree (AST) for each input.

 ## MPG
 ### Definition of MPG grammar